accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 {{ chatlink(code="[&DQgnNhM3PD4SAKIAgABwASEXJBdvAW8BkgCSAAAAAAAAAAAAAAAAAAAAAAADVgBmAGcAAA==]") }}

 ## Alternatives
+You have many options to play around with other traits and utilities.
+Necromancer just has so many useful skills that you may not seem obvious at first glance.

 #### Traits
 - Take {{ trait(id="2167") }} where condi cleanses and extra might are needed.
 - {{ trait(id="789") }} and {{ trait(id="1844") }} are competing traits. {{ trait(id="1844") }} provides more DPS, weaker heals but has less active interaction required.
+- Take {{ trait(id="780") }} if you are expecting to revive players a lot.

+#### Skills
+{{ skill(id="10589") }} may not be suitable on certain bosses that remove minions.
+{{ skill(id="41615") }}  is a good group Aegis and Barrier skill.

 #### General House Rules:
 1. Swapping traits and skills is a science and you must be knowledgeable on what you can afford to remove.
 2. Alacrity is your number 1 responsiblity, so use your barrier skills first.
 3. Be prepared to tank as you have a relatively high toughness.
-4. Always be on top of a sand shade.
-Your skills hit like wet noodles without it.
-Being on shroud keeps your condition duration at 100%.
-5. Both your offensive and defensive sets offer CC, but you can bring more skills for CC.
+4. Both your offensive and defensive sets offer CC, but you can bring more skills for CC.
-6. You also have many options to play around with your utilities.
-Necromancer just has so many useful skills that you may not seem obvious at first glance.
-7. Hybrid builds have a lot of give and take and toe the line to bring 'just enough', so you need to adjust the build to the strengths of your team composition.
+5. Hybrid builds have a lot of give and take and toe the line to bring 'just enough', so you need to adjust the build to the strengths of your team composition.

 ## Rotation and Utilities
 #### Rotation
 1. Cast {{ skill(id="44946") }} and pulse barrier through {{ skill(id="43448") }} and {{ skill(id="44663") }}.
 2. Use all your skills on cooldown except your revive (F3) and signet
+<small>*Always be on top of a sand shade.
+Your skills hit like wet noodles without it.
+Being on shroud keeps your condition duration at 100%.*</small>

 #### Crowd Control rotation
 1. Both sets of weapons have CC via {{ skill(id="44296") }}(Torch 5) and {{ skill(id="10556") }}(Warhorn 4)